Rebranding claims a 125-year-old masthead

 FOR a decade the International Herald Tribune has been the global edition of The New York Times in all but name.
-Now the parent company has made it official.

 In a statement on Monday, the New York Times Company said the 125-year-old offshoot of the defunct New York Herald Tribune would be rechristened in the northern autumn as the International New York Times.